 4.4.1 Co-ordination Process

 Each year at or before the start of the timetable development process there will be a dialogue between the Infrastructure Manager and each Applicant regarding the base timetable.
 Each Applicant will notify the Infrastructure Manager of any changes to the base timetable Train Slots that it seeks to make.
 Regulation 19 of the Rail Regulations 2016 requires an Applicant that applies for infrastructure capacity with a view to operating an international passenger service to give a notice of that fact to the Infrastructure Manager and the ORR and provide them with such information as the ORR may reasonably require or prescribe.
-Coordination across multiple infrastructure managers for international path requests is done through the Path Coordination System discussed in section 1.10.2.1.
+Coordination across multiple infrastructure managers for international path requests is done through the Path Coordination System discussed in section 1.10.2.
 In short, PCS is a web application provided by RNE to IMs, ABs, RFCs, RUs and non-RU Applicants, which handles the communication and co-ordination processes for international path requests and path offers.
 PCS also assists RUs and non-RU Applicants in their pre-co-ordination tasks related to train path studies and international train path requests.
-Network Rail's domestic system is connected to the RNE Path Coordination System.
+NRIL’s domestic system is connected to the RNE Path Coordination System.

 Following the issue of the base timetable, the Infrastructure Manager will consult with the Applicants for establishing the Working Timetable.
 New Applicants requiring a copy of the base timetable should contact the Infrastructure Manager at the address set out in section 1.8.1.
-Applicants with Framework Track Access Agreement(s) with the Infrastructure Manager must, on or before a specified date known as the priority date (D-36 as shown in Annex 5), notify the Infrastructure Manager of the Train Slots they wish the Infrastructure Manager to timetable in the Working Timetable from the capacity reserved by them in their Framework Track Access Agreement(s).
+Applicants with Framework Track Access Agreement(s) with the Infrastructure Manager must, on or before a specified date known as the Priority Date (D-36 as shown in Annex 5), notify the Infrastructure Manager of the Train Slots they wish the Infrastructure Manager to timetable in the Working Timetable from the capacity reserved by them in their Framework Track Access Agreement(s).
 Applicants not having a Framework Track Access Agreement with the Infrastructure Manager shall also notify their aspirations for timetabled Train Slots.

 Taking into account the notifications made by the Applicants and the decision criteria set out in Condition D4 of the HS1 Network Code, the Infrastructure Manager will prepare and issue a draft timetable.
 The decision criteria firstly take into account the Order of Priority in the allocation of capacity: